The

 College of Behavioral and Social Sciences (BSOS) Dean’s Student

-Advisory Council (DSAC) is an undergraduate committee that provides a
+Advisory Council (DSAC) is an undergraduate council that provides a

 forum